FAST-PCA: A Fast and Exact Algorithm for Distributed Principal Component Analysis: Proposed Algorithm: FAST-PCA

 In the distributed setup considered in this paper, samples are not streaming but distributed across a connected network of $M$ nodes, where node $i$ has access to a local covariance matrix $\bC_i$ such that $\sum_{i=1}^M\bC_i = \bC$, the global covariance matrix.
 It is noteworthy that $\E =\E = \bSigma$ and this similarity between streaming and distributed setting motivates the extrapolation of Krasulina's method for the distributed setting.
 For the dominant eigenvector $K=1$, a naive approach would be for each node to estimate an eigenvector using its local data and update rule~\eqref{eq:krasulina}.
 However, that would result in each node $i$ to only estimate the dominant eigenvector of $\bC_i$ whereas the goal of distributed PCA is for every node to estimate the eigenvector of the global covariance matrix $\bC$.
-Furthermore, since matrix-Krasulina~\cite{matrix_krasulina2019} only estimates the dominant subspace, Krasulina's method also needs to be generalized for the estimation of $K, K > 1$ dominant \textit{eigenvectors}.
+Furthermore, since Matrix Krasulina~\cite{matrix_krasulina2019} only estimates the dominant subspace, Krasulina's method also needs to be generalized for the estimation of $K > 1$ dominant \textit{eigenvectors}.

-Estimation of the eigenvectors of $\bC$ at every node without sharing raw data $\bC_i$ would require some form of collaboration among the nodes of the network.
-To this end, we proposed a combine-and-adapt strategy in our earlier work~\cite{gang.bajwa.2021} that is used widely in distributed optimization literature for convex and strongly convex problems.
-Using that approach and an extensive analysis, we could show that even for the non-convex PCA problem, each node converges linearly and globally, i.e., starting from any random initial point, but only to a neighborhood of the true eigenvectors of the global covariance matrix $\bC$.
-Even though we used the generalized Hebbian algorithm, some straightforward calculations and manipulations can show similar results for Krasulina's method.
+Estimation of the eigenvectors of $\bC$ at every node without sharing raw local covariance matrix $\bC_i$ would require some form of collaboration among the nodes of the network.
+As mentioned earlier, our previous work~\cite{gang.bajwa.2021} used a combine-and-adapt strategy in a way that each node converges linearly but only to a neighborhood of the true eigenvectors of the global covariance matrix $\bC$.
+Even though we used the generalized Hebbian algorithm~\cite{sanger}, some straightforward calculations and manipulations can show similar results for Krasulina's method.
 In this paper, we aim to fill that gap of inexact convergence and propose a gradient-tracking based solution~\cite{extra, qu.li.2018} that converges exactly and linearly to the true eigenvectors of $\bC$ at every node.
 If $\bx_{i,1}^{(t)}$ is the estimate of the dominant eigenvector at node $i$ after the $t^{th}$ iteration, then we define a pseudo-gradient at node $i$ as follows: